Azure-Samples/functions-quickstart-python-http-azd/README.md

 ```bash
 azd up
 ```
-You will be prompted for an environment name (this is a friendly name for storing AZD parameters), a Azure subscription, and an Aure location.
+You will be prompted for an environment name (this is a friendly name for storing AZD parameters), a Azure subscription, and an Azure location.